agdc-research-trial/gdf/docs/installation/database/passing-configuration.rst

 dynamically read from the environment variables, even though the "aux" environment is not mentioned in the configuration file at all.

-Notes:
+..note:: Notes

-1. Environment variables are read when accessing to a named environment (usually when just before connecting to a database from that environment).
+   #.
+Environment variables are read when first accessing to a named environment (usually just before

-2. An all-defaults environment is used when requesting an environment that does not exist.
+      connecting to a database from that environment).
+Dynamic changes to environment variables after first access have no effect.

-3. Environment variable overrides are not read for environment included in `raw configuration`_.
+   #.
+Environment variables cannot override values included in `raw configuration`_, but can still

-4. Environment variables are read to create `dynamic environments`_, even when `raw configuration`_ is passed in.
+      be used to create `dynamic environments`_.

 4b.
 Environment Variable Overrides and Environment Aliases
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++